Trshant/stackedit/drafts/2019-06-28-a-small-note-on-lambda-calculus.md

 So now, the next question is, however does it actually do its computation?
 Whats the process followed to do the actual computation?
 Its simple and we all know it: **cut and paste**!

-But before we dive into that, there is something else i should go into: **Church Numerals**.
+But before we dive into that, there is something else I should go into: **Church Numerals**.
 Church numerals are the encoded natural numbers ( encoded using chuch encoding ).
 We can define a church numeral as a higher-order function which takes a single argument function as an argument and returns another single argument function.

 Lets see the numbers and their lambda expression equivalents:
 | number | Lambda expression |